 There’s no point carrying four separate chargers and cables for my Kindle, phone, headphones, and camera.
 Instead I have a couple of cables between them and just alternate, or plug into my laptop and use it as a power bank.

 Download an entire country or regional map, then navigate offline without any WiFi or data.
 Usually comparable quality with Google Maps, and sometimes even better.

 A great alternative to price-gouging local transport cartels, with GPS pickup and dropoff, and linked to your card so you don’t have to mess around with cash.
 In Asia, I prefer Grab over Uber.
 They’re trying so hard to acquire users that the promo codes are super generous, to the point where I almost never actually paid for a ride.

 I use Transferwise to move money from home to my Thai bank account, as well as to pay people in foreign currencies.
 Not only does this eliminate ATM fees, I get the actual mid-market exchange rate instead of getting ripped off by brokers.
-If you sign up with this link, you’ll get your first transfer free.

 I’ve had a great time hosting fellow travelers.
 Tinder is another good way to meet new people (seriously).
 I’ve written a whole article on making friends as a solo traveler which will be up on the blog soon.

 - This is always going to be a work-in-progress.
 I’ll keep the page updated as I come across better equipment and fill the remaining gaps in my list.